 Cooling units are factory wired for stand alone operation.
 Do not connect the U2U network cabling before setting the U2U network configuration/groups.
 Network communication conflicts and unreliable display readings will result.

-Before you begin, refer to Preparing for U2U Group Set Up on page 47, and Configuring U2U Network Settings on page 48.
+Before you begin, refer to Preparing for U2U Group Set Up, and Configuring U2U Network Settings.

 - or -